YOU can run a Real Bread bakery run from your own home!

 YOU can be your local community's baker from your own home kitchen.

 Knead to Know is the introductory guide to success in bringing Real Bread to the heart of your local community.
+The NEW edition will be published in November 2021.

 Our essential guide gives you information on business models, legislation, money matters, equipment, ingredients, basic recipes, techniques, voluntary apprenticeships, courses, equipment and ingredient suppliers and much more...